HumanLearning2021/HumanLearningApp/hl_pitch.md

 ### Admin mode

-Now let's say I am Bob, and I would like to help little Patrick recognize a new type of apple.
+Now let's say I am Bob, and I would like to help little Patrick recognize a new type of apples I just bought!

-Let me take a picture of this new apple.
+So I click on the dataset I want to edit.

+> Click on Fruits

+I then click on "Add new picture"

 > click on [...], then "Add new picture"

-I want to use the camera
+And "USE CAMERA"

 > click on "USE CAMERA"

-I take the picture
+I take the picture of the apple.

 > click on "TAKE A PICTURE"

-I select the correct category
+I select the Apple category...

 > click on "SELECT THE CATEGORY", choose "Apple"

+and save!

+> Click on "Save selection"

 And voilà!
-Patrick can now learn to recognize this new type of apple.
+Little Patrick can now learn to recognize this new type of apple.